ianmackers99/capstone/README.md

 ## Navigating this repo

-- /code - contains the code to run the model (Capstone Wn All Functions v9.py)
+- /code - contains the code to run the model.
+Begin with **Capstone Final Code Notebook.ipynb**
-- /code/tools - contains tools to process results and update the Numpy arrays
+- /code/tools - contains tools to update the Numpy arrays and out put them as plain text for review
-- /data - contains the Numpy arrays and a plain text version of each
+- /data - contains the Numpy arrays for each week of the project
-- /documentation - contains a Datasheet for the dataset and a Model Card for the model
+- /documentation - contains a **Datasheet for the dataset** and a **Model Card** for the model
-- /queries and results - contains a full list of both for all functions and a plot of F1 and F2 sample points
+- /queries and results - contains a spreadsheet with a tab showing the query and result for each function each week

 ## Input and Outputs